Generalised spin Calogero-Moser systems from Cherednik algebras: Introduction

 A uniform proof of the integrability of the Olshanetsky--Perelomov operators using Dunkl operators~\cite{Dunkl} was obtained by Heckman~\cite{Heckman, HeckmanTrig}, which led to a connection between Cherednik algebras and quantum Calogero--Moser systems associated with root systems (see \cite{Et}).
 Rational generalised Calogero--Moser systems for non-symmetric configurations of vectors with special coupling parameters were related to the representation theory of rational Cherednik algebras by one of the authors in~\cite{Feigin}.
 A similar approach to the elliptic case is developed in~\cite{FS}.
 Another approach to rational generalised Calogero--Moser systems using Cherednik algebras was proposed by Berest and Chalykh in~\cite{BC}.

 A quantum matrix (spin) version of the Calogero--Moser model appeared in the work of Ha and Haldane \cite{HH}, where they considered matrix differential operators acting on functions valued in the $N$-fold tensor product of vector spaces.
 Its integrability was established by Minahan and Polychronakos, who constructed commuting quantum integrals using Polychronakos' version of Dunkl operators in \cite{MP}, and independently at the same time by Hikami and Wadati in \cite{HW} by introducing a Lax pair.
 Bernard, Gaudin, Haldane, and Pasquier produced extra quantum integrals for this model in~\cite{BAB} by using a Yangian symmetry.

-A quantum matrix version of the Olshanetsky--Perelomov operators was considered by Cherednik in~\cite{Ch2}.
+For the Olshanetsky--Perelomov operators, the quantum matrix version was considered by Cherednik in~\cite{Ch2}.
+In this case the Hamiltonian acts on functions of coordinates taking values in a module over the corresponding Weyl group (or Coxeter group in the rational case).
+Quantum integrals can be obtained from suitable restrictions of invariant combinations of Dunkl operators (see formula (2.30) for the Hamiltonian and Corollary 2.8 in \cite{Ch2} for the commutative family).

 Other versions of matrix Calogero--Moser systems are known as well.
 The first appearance goes back to the work of Gibbons and Hermsen~\cite{GH}, in the classical case.
 Relation of their system with the Yangian was found in \cite{BAB1}, and this system was related to the pole dynamics of solutions of the matrix KP equation in~\cite{KBBT} (see \cite{Krich} for a relation of the scalar Calogero--Moser dynamics with solutions of the KP equation).
 A type $B$ spin version of this system appeared in \cite{ChS} (together with corresponding nonlinear PDEs and generalisations for other wreath product complex reflection groups).
 It was shown in \cite{FH} that an addition of the harmonic potential preserved (super)integrability of these models.
 For further spin Calogero--Moser type systems we refer to \cite{LX} and references therein.
 In particular, matrix Calogero--Moser type systems were associated to coadjoint orbits in the dual of Lie algebras in \cite{Resh}, and their superintegrability together with action-angle duality was studied.
 Recently a blending of classical and quantum spin Calogero--Moser type systems appeared in \cite{LRS}.
+Let us also refer to papers \cite{Crampe} and \cite{CrampeYoung} dealing with other matrix Calogero--Moser type systems related to Lie algebras and complex reflection groups, respectively.

 First quantum matrix models associated with configurations of vectors that are not root systems were introduced in the rational case by Chalykh, Goncharenko, and Veselov in~\cite{CGV}, where they proved the $D$-integrability of these systems.
 They considered matrix operators of the form